Standard & Poor’s affirmed Israel’s AA- credit rating - the highest rating

 Moody's has joined Standard & Poor's (S&P) in raising its rating outlook for Israel from ‘stable’ to ‘positive.’
 According to Globes, Moody’s states the change means that there is a good chance that Israel's rating will be upgraded in the next 12-18 months, for the first time since 2008.
 If the raised outlook does result in an upgrade, the rating, currently at A1, will rise to Aa-, the article went on to read.
 Minister of Finance Moshe Kahlon said, "The rating outlook upgrade is further evidence of the strength and stability of the Israeli economy.
 All the data indicate that the economic policy that we are pursuing, including a free and responsible economy alongside strengthening the middle class and poorer sections of society, is the right way."
 (Israel bonds are not rated)

-Israel first-quarter 2018 GDP revised up to annualized 4.5 percent growth, reported by Reuters.
+Israel first-quarter 2018 GDP revised up to annualized 4.5 percent growth, reported by Reuters

 This growth, faster than previously forecasted, was boosted by gains in consumer spending, investment and export, the Central Bureau of Statistics said in a second estimate.

-Life Sciences Industry in Israel Soars.
+Life Sciences Industry in Israel Soars

-A comprehensive report by Israel Advanced Technology Industries and PwC on the life sciences industry in Israel has shown significant growth.
+A comprehensive report by Israel Advanced Technology Industries and PwC on the life sciences industry in Israel has shown dramatic growth.
 The sector currently has 1,450 active companies compared to 800-900 five years ago.
 A record $1.2 billion was raised in 2017 from local and foreign funds, public offerings, investments by private equity funds, and support from the Israel Innovation Authority.
 The capital raising was 40 percent higher than in 2016 and 400 percent more than a decade ago.
 According to the report, $656 million was raised in rounds of more than $20 million last year, compared to $452 million in 2016.

 This increase was significant because larger financing rounds enable drug companies to conduct advanced clinical trials and companies with less complex medical devices to build marketing apparatuses.